juliankasimir/.github/PULL_REQUEST_TEMPLATE.md

 ### 🧫 Steps to reproduce and test

-- Who can the PR reviewer test the changes?
+- How can the PR reviewer test the changes?

 <!--
 Step1: Install ``npm install my-package --save-dev``